cabal-club/cable/readme.md

 #### 4.2.1 State
-A user is fully described at a given point in time by their public key, and the latest known `post/info` post made by that user, by whatever the latest key/value pairs are defined therein.
+A user is fully described at a given point in time by their public key, and the key/value pairs of the latest known `post/info` post made by that user.

 As of present, the only supported key is `name`, which defines a user's display name.
 Older `post/info`s made by a user are considered obsolete and can be safely ignored or discarded.

 ### 4.3 Channels
-A channel is a named collection of chat messages (`post/text`) and user joins and leaves (`post/{join,leave}` posts).
+A channel is a named collection of chat messages (`post/text`) and user joins and leaves (posts of type `post/{join,leave}`).

 The act of a user issuing a post that writes a chat message to a channel or joins that channel implies that that named channel has been created, and now